 Book Value of noncash assets = $78,500

-If you sell the non-cash assets for more than their book value, you have a gain.
-Alternately, if you sell the non-cash assets for less than their book value, you have a loss.
+If you sell the noncash assets for more than their book value, you have a gain.
+Alternately, if you sell the noncash assets for less than their book value, you have a loss.

-In this example the non-cash assets were sold for $100,000 which is significantly greater than their book value.
+In this example the noncash assets were sold for $100,000, which is significantly greater than their book value.
 As such, there is a gain on sale:

-Gain on sale = Cash received from sale of non-cash assets – book value of noncash assets
+Gain on sale = Cash received from sale of noncash assets – book value of noncash assets

 Gain on sale = $100,000 - $78,500 = $21,500

 Now we’re ready for our first journal entry.
-This journal entry will show the elimination of all non-cash assets and any contra asset accounts.
+This journal entry will show the elimination of all noncash assets and any contra asset accounts.
 Let’s discuss the journal entry first, and then show it.

-First, you should remember that the values shown for the noncash assets are normally found on the account’s Normal Balance Side.
+First, you should remember that the values shown for the noncash assets are normally found on the account’s normal balance side.
 This is the side the account goes up on.
-Recall the normal balance side for asset accounts is the debit or left side.
-For contra asset accounts it’s the right or credit side.
+Recall that the normal balance side for asset accounts is the debit (left) side.
+For contra asset accounts it’s the credit (right) side.
 Since we’re eliminating assets, we’ll have to credit them.
-And, since we’re eliminating contra asset accounts as well, we’ll have to debit these, so that the journal entry becomes:
+And since we’re eliminating contra asset accounts as well, we’ll have to debit these, so that the journal entry becomes: